THE FASCINATION AND THE MYTH OF THE NÜRBURGRING

 The number 1 racetrack

-The Nürburgring is one of the longest, most challenging and, not least, most beautiful race tracks in the world.
+The Nürburgring is one of the longest, most challenging and, last but not least, most beautiful race tracks in the world.
 Since its opening in 1927, breathtaking stories have taken place on this fascinating track.
-The Nürburgring asphalt is thus loaded with unique racing emotions – of a history that will never be forgotten worldwide.
-International motorsport legends were born there and extraordinary moments were experienced.
+The Nürburgring asphalt is thus loaded with unique racing emotions of a global history that will never be forgotten.
+International motorsport legends were born there, and extraordinary moments were experienced.

 World premiere with Nürburgring asphalt

-When almost 100 years of racing history from the Nürburgring meets consummate, top-class Swiss watchmaking art, this is so far unique in the watch industry.
-A world premiere for every racing fan and watch lover.
-For the first time, in a limited edition, a piece of original racing history can be worn up close.
+One hundred years of racing history from the Nürburgring meeting consummate, top-class Swiss watchmaking art is thus far unique in the watch industry.
+It is a world premiere for every racing fan and watch lover.
+For the first time and in limited edition, a piece of original racing history can be worn up close.
 We are pleased to have developed the first asphalt watch in the world in cooperation with the Nürburgring.